rob2universe/camunda7-oauth2-google/README.md

 # camunda7-oauth2-google

-This is an example Camunda 7 project with Spring Security and OAuth 2.0 SSO against Google.
+This is an example Camunda 7 project with Spring Security and
+- OAuth 2.0 SSO against Google for the web applications
+- Http basic auth against the Camunda User Management for the REST API

 ## Setup
 Setup web application credentials at: